 A practical thing every leader can do to fuel performance is challenge your team to expand their definition of who is a stakeholder.
 And expand the definition of who and what our business affects in the world to transform the lens we see this through.

-What are some best practices learning around how people manage tensions?
+What are some best practices for learning about how people manage tensions?

 Conditioned to recognize success as a result of being busy and not as a result of being purposeful and focusing on outputs rather than activity.